CagriCatik/STM32-HW-Design-with-KiCAD/webpage/docs/02_Schematic/04_Crystal-Circuitry.md

-# Connecting the Crystal Oscillator in STM32 Microcontroller Circuits
+# Connecting the Crystal Oscillator

 Integrating a `crystal oscillator`  into your STM32 microcontroller circuit is a pivotal step in ensuring accurate timing, especially for high-speed communication protocols such as USB, CAN, and UART.